 The school had an OFSTED inspection in May 2017 which resulted in the grading as 'Requires Improvement'.
 All staff and Governors were most disappointed with the result and the support from the Parents was overwhelming in it's positivity and support for the school.
-The Governors submitted a complaint to OFSTED as it was felt that much of the processes and procedures were not adhered to.
-The school now continue to actively work towards moving on from this judgement and have detailed plans in place to do this.
+The Governors submitted a complaint to OFSTED as it work towards moving on from this judgement and have detailed plans in place to do this.